digitalfortress-tech/ad-rotator/README.md

   }
 }
 /*
- * If you use sticky Ads, the following style is useful for adding a smooth transition */
+ * If you use sticky Ads: Add a smooth transition, z-index */
-.stickyElx {  /* adds smooth transition for sticky Ads */
+.stickyElx {
   transition: all 0.5s;
   z-index: 1;
 }